Do you want to get off the beaten path in the Mekong Delta? This nature-filled 3-day road trip in the Mekong is for you!

 With a couple of days off work, we decided to pack up the motorbike and head off for a road trip in the Mekong Delta, south of Saigon.
 What awaited us on this last-minute road trip was a very pleasant surprise; think boats drifting through floating forests, lily pads and floating markets.
 If you’re looking for a nature escape from Saigon, add this road trip to your bucketlist.
-Here is the itinerary of our 3 day road trip through the Mekong Delta, including things to do and places to stay.
+Here is the itinerary of our 3-day road trip through the Mekong Delta, including things to do and places to stay.

-3 Day Road Trip in the Mekong
+Planning a Road Trip to the Mekong Delta

-Day 1: Saigon to Tan Lap Floating Village
+Drive 1️⃣ Saigon to Tan Lap Floating Village

 Starting with an early rise, we hit the road and drove southwest out of Saigon towards Tan Lap floating village.
 Tan Lap is a nature reserve just outside the small town of Kien Tuong, on the border with Cambodia.
 Getting here was pretty straight forward and after a stint on the highway, we found ourselves driving along forest-lined country roads.
 We arrived in Kien Tuong at lunchtime and grabbed some street food before heading to Tan Lap.